-- Your radio may be programmed to show any of these displays, in any order. - Immediately after the radio is turned on, location reporting is set to all zeros, until the first satellite fix is achieved. - 2 Use the scroll keys to scroll though the Own location displays.
+- Your radio may be programmed to show any of these displays. - Immediately after the radio is turned on, location reporting is set to all zeros, until the first satellite fix is achieved. - 2 Use the scroll keys to scroll though the Own location displays.